cabo/senml-jc/green.md

 The LoRa configuration used in the following analysis is based on using SX1262 as the leaf node and SX1302 + SX1250 as the LoRa concentrator.

-The energy consumption calculations in the following tables are based on the following additional assumptions:
+The energy consumption calculations in the following tables are based on the following additional premise:

 * The leaf node is based on the SX1262, with DC-DC enabled
 * Spreading Factor is 7